AdobeDocs/campaign-web.en/help/v8/workflows/activities/email.md

 1. Select a **Template**.
 Templates are pre-configured delivery settings saved for future use.
 [Learn more](../../msg/delivery-template.md)

 1. Click **Create delivery** and define your message the same way you create a standalone delivery.
+This is also where you will define the delivery settings, schedule and simulate the content.
 [Learn more](../../msg/gs-message.md)

-1. Start the workflow, and check logs.
+1. Navigate back to your workflow and click **Start** to launch your workflow.

+    By default, initiating a delivery workflow triggers the message preparation stage, without immediately sending the message.

+1. Click **Review & send** from the channel activity to confirm the sending.

+1. From your delivery dashboard, click **Send**.
 <!--
 description, which use case you can perform (common other activities that you can link before of after the activity)